-Computer graphics is simply the art and science of producing and manipulating images on a computer.
+Computer graphics is simply the art and science of producing and manipulating images on a computer, including animated images.
 It is one of the most visible and exciting aspects of computer science.

-Computer graphics is a very large and growing field, and this course can only survey some of the important ideas.
+Computer graphics is a very large and growing field.
+This is an introductory course, which can only survey some of the important ideas.
 The course concentrates on three-dimensional graphics, where images are produced by constructing a virtual 3D world that is then projected onto a 2D image.
-However, we will begin the course with several weeks of 2D graphics, concentrating on features that carry over to 3D.
+However, we will begin the course with several weeks on 2D graphics, concentrating on features that carry over to 3D.
 Except at the very end, the course covers real-time graphics, where images must be generated very quickly.
 Real-time graphics is used in video games and other interactive programs.
-At the very end of the course, we will briefly look at what has to be added to real-time graphics to get very high quality computer graphics, such as that used in movies.
+At the end of the course, we will briefly look at what has to be added to real-time graphics to get very high quality computer graphics, such as that used in movies.

-The textbook for this course is a free, on-line book that can be accessed at http://math.hws.edu/graphicsbook.
+The textbook for this course is a free, on-line book that can be accessed at https://math.hws.edu/graphicsbook.
 I will expect you to read the book.
-Reading assignments must be completed before the class where they are discussed.
 Topics to be covered include:

 - WebGL, a more modern version of OpenGL for the web, which uses shaders—low-level graphics programs that implement basic graphics computations.

 This course has a required lab component that meets every Thursday.
 The Thursday period is used for programming labs.
 Two labs will be devoted to the midterm project.
-For the other programming labs, you will generally have several programming exercises to work on.
-You are not expected to complete them during the lab period.
-Completing lab exercises is part of the homework for the course.
+For the other programming labs, you will generally have several exercises to work on.
+You are not expected to complete those exercises during the lab period.
+Completing lab exercises is the major part of the homework for the course.

 Programming exercises will for the most part be individual assignments, and the work that you turn in for them must be your own.
 There will be an option to work with a partner for some of the exercises.
 Lab exercises will ordinarily be due at the beginning of lab the following week.

 We will also use some of the Monday class meetings as lab periods devoted to using three graphics programs: Gimp, Inkscape, and Blender.
-I expect to devote seven class meetings to these programs.
+I expect to devote five or six class meetings to these programs.
 Gimp is a 2D program for creating and manipulating images, similar to Photoshop (except that it is free).
-Inkscape is another 2D program that uses "vector graphics" instead of "pixel graphics."
+Inkscape is another free 2D program that uses "vector graphics" instead of "pixel graphics."
 Blender is a sophisticated 3D modeling and animation program.
 It is also free.
-The plan is to have two sessions with Gimp and one with Inkscape early in the semester, and four sessions with Blender as we cover 3D graphics.
+The plan is to have one session with Gimp and one with Inkscape early in the semester, and four sessions with Blender as we cover 3D graphics.
 The point of this part of the course is to help you to develop your understanding of basic graphics concepts by using programs similar to the ones that are used professionally.
 Blender is particularly useful for developing your 3D intuition.

-There will be one larger programming project over several weeks in the middle of the semester.
-We will use the programming lab on September 28 to get started on it, and the project is tentatively due at the end of October.
+There will be a midterm project that you will work on over several weeks in the middle of the semester.
 You will work on the midterm project in parallel with other assignments for the course.
 Two of the Thursday labs will be devoted to work on this project.
 The assignment is to develop a scene graph library for use with OpenGL 1.1.

-In addition to the project itself, you are required to do a ten-to-fifteen minute presentation on your work.
-Presentations will take place during the scheduled final exam period, in place of a final exam, and during the last week of classes, if necessary.
-(Since the class is fairly large, the final exam period might not accommodate all of the presentations.)
+In addition to the project itself, you are required to do a fifteen to twenty minute presentation on your work.
+Presentations will take place during the scheduled final exam period, in place of a final exam.

 You will select a topic for your project by November 1.
 I would like to avoid having two people do the same topic, so you will need to consult with me and get approval for your project before November 1.